mik-tf/tfcloud-marketplace/README.md

 The ThreeFold Cloud Marketplace is a complete solution that enables users to deploy workloads to the ThreeFold Grid.
 It consists of:

-- **Backend**: A serverless API built with Netlify Functions, Auth0, FaunaDB, and Stripe
+- **Backend**: A serverless API built with Netlify Functions, Auth0, MongoDB Atlas, and Stripe
 - **Frontend**: A React-based web application that interacts with the backend API

 ## Repository Structure